Christine Riordan: Career

 From 1995 to 2005, at the Terry College of Business at the University of Georgia, Riordan was the founding and managing director of the Institute for Leadership Advancement.

 As associate dean for external relations and the Luther Henderson University Chair of Strategic Management and Leadership at the Neeley School of Business at Texas Christian University from 2005 to 2008, Riordan was responsible for the functions of marketing, public relations, alumni relations, executive education and student leadership programs.
 Additionally, she served as the business school liaison to develop the university’s new interdisciplinary TCU Energy Institute.

 Riordan served as dean of the Daniels College of Business at the University of Denver (DU) from 2008 to 2013.
 From 2013 to 2015, Riordan was provost at the University of Kentucky, where she oversaw all academic operations.

 President of Adelphi University

 Riordan was president of Adelphi University from July 1, 2015 to June 20, 2025 and the first woman to serve in the position.
 In Riordan’s first year she held a "100-Day Listening Tour", during which she met with students, faculty, and staff to learn about the university’s strengths and areas of potential growth.
 This became the foundation for the university's first strategic plan, Momentum.

 Riordan served on governing or advisory boards for Adelphi University, Commission for Independent Colleges and Universities in New York, Long Island Regional Council for Higher Education, RE/MAX Holdings, Inc, and Long Island Association.

+DUI

+She was charged with driving drunk and crashing at a Long Island Rail Road station in September 2025.